 About 75% of the population of Lesotho live in rural areas, and more than 75% of these are engaged in agriculture – mostly traditional, low input, low output, rain-fed cereal production – and extensive animal grazing.
-In the past, remittances from mineworkers were a major source of rural livelihoods, providing vital cash needed to purchase agricultural inputs and productive assets or to invest in household assets and housing, but remittances have declined steadily over the past decade as competition for jobs in the South African mining sector.
+In the past, remittances from their mine workers in South Africa were a major source of rural livelihoods, providing vital cash needed to purchase agricultural inputs and productive assets or to invest in household assets and housing.
+However, remittances have declined steadily over the last 10 years as competition for jobs has intensified in the South African mining sector.

-- The development of CERF applications and flash appeals for drought in 2007, floods in 2011, and food insecurity in 2011 and 2012.
+- Developing CERF applications and flash appeals for drought in 2007, floods in 2011, and food insecurity in 2011 and 2012.

-- The revision of Preparedness and Response plan;
+- Revising the Preparedness and Response plan;

 - Supporting the UNCT in the revision of pandemic influenza preparedness and response plans.